History of manufactured fuel gases: Law and safety

 Gas lighting was one of the most debated technologies of the first industrial revolution.
-In Paris, as early as 1823, controversy forced the government to devise safety standards (Fressoz, 2007).
+In Paris, as early as 1823, controversy forced the government to devise safety standards.
 The residues produced from distilled coal were often either drained into rivers or stored in basins which polluted (and still pollute) the soil.
 One early exception was the Edinburgh Gas Works where, from 1822, the residues were carted and later piped to the Bonnington Chemical Works and processed into valuable products.

 Case law in the UK and the US clearly held though, the construction and operation of a gas-works was not the creation of a public nuisance or malum in se, due to the reputation of gas-works as highly undesirable neighbors, and the noxious pollution known to issue from such, especially in the early days of manufactured gas, gas-works were on extremely short notice from the courts that (detectable) contamination outside of their grounds – especially in residential districts – would be severely frowned upon.
 Indeed, many actions for the abatement of nuisances brought before the courts did result in unfavorable verdicts for gas manufacturers – in one study on early environmental law, actions for nuisance involving gas-works resulted in findings for the plaintiffs 80% of the time, compared with an overall plaintiff victory rate of 28.5% in industrial nuisance cases.

 Injunctions both preliminary and permanent could and were often issued in cases involving gas works.
 For example, the ill reputation of gas-works became so well known that in City of Cleveland vs. Citizens' Gas Light Co., 20 N. J. Eq.
 201, a court went so far as to enjoin a future gas-works not yet even built – preventing it from causing annoying and offensive vapours and odors in the first place.
 The injunction not only regulated the gas manufacturing process – forbidding the use of lime purification – but also provided that if nuisances of any sort were to issue from the works – a permanent injunction forbidding the production of gas would issue from the court.
 Indeed, as the Master of the Rolls, Lord Langdale, once remarked in his opinion in Haines v.
 Taylor, 10 Beavan 80, that I have been rather astonished to hear the effects of gas works treated as nothing...every man, in these days, must have sufficient experience, to enable him to come to the conclusion, that, whether a nuisance or not, a gas manufactory is a very disagreeable thing.
 Nobody can doubt that the volatile products which arise from the distillation of coal are extremely offensive.
 It is quite contrary to common experience to say they are not so...every man knows it.

 However, as time went by, gas-works began to be seen as more as a double-edged sword – and eventually as a positive good, as former nuisances were abated by technological improvements, and the full benefits of gas became clear.
 There were several major impetuses that drove this phenomenon: